 SiteDiag & WorkerDiag (AKA Site Checker)

-Latest stable build available for download here
+Latest build available in GitHub; here

 SiteDiag is my reworking of the original Site Checker tool I developed while working on the XenDesktop Global Escalation team at Citrix.
 The purpose of this tool is to provide administrators and consultants with a utility to help diagnose issues with, and configure advanced/PoSH-only settings of a XenDesktop Site.